davidzhao1015/davidzhao1015.github.io/_posts/2026-05-01-symptom-data-synthesis.md

 In practice, however, symptom data are often fragmented, inconsistently reported, and difficult to harmonize across studies.

-Synthesizing symptom evidence in rare diseases sounds straightforward in theory: collect studies, extract data, and pool the results.

-In practice, however, symptom data are often fragmented, inconsistently reported, and difficult to harmonize across studies.

 Evidence synthesis plays an important role in comprehensively characterizing the burden of symptoms associated with a rare disease.
 By systematically integrating evidence from published literature, grey literature, and real-world data, researchers can obtain a clearer picture of how diseases manifest across patient populations.

 In several recent projects, I conducted extensive data collection and evidence synthesis on clinical manifestations and relapse patterns across multiple rare diseases.
 Through this work, I gained first-hand experience with the data challenges that frequently arise in rare disease research, as well as pragmatic strategies to address these pitfalls.